Seasonal Hiring for Success in Your Busy Season

 Hiring for the busy season?
-While it may be tempting post some “Help Wanted” ads and hire whoever walks in the door with even an inkling of experience, that hiring strategy may make your busy season more stressful than ever.
-Seasonal hiring may cover a short-term need, but it can have long-term effects on your operation.
+While it may be tempting to simply post some “Help Wanted” ads and hire whoever walks in the door, that restaurant staffing strategy may make your busy season more stressful than ever.
+Seasonal hiring may cover a short-term need, but it can have long-term effects on your restaurant.
 No matter how long an employee is with you, every second they spend with your guests can impact your restaurant for months, even years.
 When interviewing for holiday positions, ask questions that will uncover the applicant’s strengths and challenges rather than just their work experience.
 Here are a few ideas:

 - “Tell me about yourself.”
 Watch body language here.
 Is there eye contact?
 Smiling?
 Good diction?
 It’s more important that a person can communicate well here than what is said.